The historic handshake planned between the Queen and Martin McGuinness is to take place behind closed doors, it has emerged.

 Sinn Fein's ruling council, the ard comhairle, met for four hours in Dublin before announcing its decision to accept the invitation made to Mr McGuinness.
 Mr Adams said Sinn Fein wanted to see a new republic in which the traditions of orange and green could be brought together in a cordial union.
 The ard comhairle decision was not unanimous but was a clear majority, the party confirmed.

-There has been speculation since Queen Elizabeth's momentous visit to Ireland in May last year that a senior Sinn Fein figure would meet her during the two-day trip planned for Northern Ireland next week to mark her Diamond Jubilee.
+There has been speculation since the Queen's momentous visit to the Republic of Ireland in May last year that a senior Sinn Fein figure would meet her during the two-day trip planned for Northern Ireland next week to mark the Diamond Jubilee.
 Mr McGuinness, a former IRA commander, was always the candidate to shake the Queen's hand but delicate talks have been going on for months to arrange a suitable venue and occasion.
 Sinn Fein has stressed the meeting is not a celebration of the Jubilee.

 Mr Adams said of the party's decision: "We don't have to do it.
 We're doing it because it's the right thing to do, despite the fact that it will cause difficulties for our own folk.
 But it's good for Ireland.
 It's good for this process we're trying to develop.
 It's the right time and the right reason.
 After Martin McGuinness completes this engagement he will be as true, as staunch, as active a republican as he ever was."